 In most cases, bamboo flooring will never have to be re-stained once it has been installed.
 Unlike traditional wood floors, strand woven bamboo flooring rarely has to be refinished because its density provides much more protection against denting and scratching.
 Traditional or “classic” bamboo floors can be sanded down and refinished easily, while strand bamboo flooring requires a bit more effort.

 1. Clear the Room

-It goes without saying that before you can begin work on your floors you will need to clear out the room and remove furniture and rugs.
-If you have long drapes you may also want to remove these and store them in another room until your floors are finished and completely dry.
+It goes without saying that you will need to clear out the room before you can begin work on your floors and remove furniture and rugs.
+If you have long drapes, you may also want to remove these and store them in another room until your floors are finished and completely dry.

 Before you even begin sanding your floors, you’ll want to give them a good sweeping or vacuuming and remove all dust and debris.

-4. Sweep Once Again
+4. Clean Again

 Seal your floor with the polyurethane finish.
 Once you’ve sealed it with two coats of the finish, your bamboo floor will be close to impermeable.
-As you did with the stain, apply thin, even coats using a paintbrush, and wait 2 hours in between applications.
+As you did with the stain, apply thin, even coats using a paintbrush, and wait 2 hours in-between applications.
 Once you are done, your floor should shine and be scuff-resistant.